-Where you aware that more than half of your home’s energy costs are needed for your heating and cooling?
-That’s why it’s essential to maintain an energy-efficient HVAC system.
+Would you believe that more than 50 percent of your home’s energy costs are needed for your heating and cooling?
+This is why it’s so important to secure an energy-efficient HVAC system.

-Furnace efficiency standards were last modified to an Annual Fuel Utilization Efficiency (AFUE) rating of 80% in 2015.
-This rating system measures how effective your furnace is at converting natural gas into heat.
-An AFUE rating of 80% means your furnace will waste about 20% of the fuel it uses while producing heat.
+Furnace efficiency standards were last revised to an Annual Fuel Utilization Efficiency (AFUE) rating of 80% in 2015.
+This rating system illustrates how effective your furnace is at natural gas into heat.
+An AFUE rating of 80% means your furnace wastes about 20% of the fuel it uses while generating heat.

-In 2022, President Biden recommended new energy-efficiency standards for residential gas furnaces that would significantly lower emissions, save consumers money and promote sustainability.
+In 2022, President Biden devised new energy-efficiency standards for residential gas furnaces that would significantly lower emissions, save money and stimulate sustainability.

-• Lower carbon emissions by 373 million metric tons and methane emissions by 5.1 million tons over three decades, the equivalent of what 61 million homes emit annually.
+- Lower carbon emissions by 373 million metric tons and methane emissions by 5.1 million tons over 30 years, the equivalent of what 61 million homes emit annually.

 Guide to Condensing Furnaces